SajiburMunna/react-responsive-iframe-package/README.md

 - Safari 12+
 - Edge 79+

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit issues and pull requests.

 ## 📞 Support

 If you encounter any issues or have questions, please open an issue on our repository.